• Europes biggest bike selection

 4. Sweat protection.

-Speaking of protection - sweat can potentially cause significant damage to your bike, so it's crucial to provide proper coverage.
-Place a towel over your handlebar and frame, or use a dedicated sweat protector.
 Furthermore, remember to clean and wipe down your bike after each session to prevent the buildup of corrosive salts from sweat.
-We can't emphasize enough how crucial it is to shield your bike from your dripping sweat, and we're pretty sure you don't want your bike literally being damaged by your own body fluids - trust me.
+We can't emphasize enough how crucial it is to shield your bike from dripping sweat, and we're pretty sure you don't want your bike damaged by your body fluids—trust me.

 How to get into indoor cycling